ASPCA Farm Animal Welfare Grants

 Some of the most exciting gains for farmed animals have come from grassroots advocacy calling for food system reform, and the ASPCA has been proud to provide funding for many of these campaigns.
 Grants have supported state ballot efforts to end some of the cruelest forms of animal confinement (through such measures as California’s Proposition 12, Massachusetts Question 3 and efforts to shift institutional food purchases toward more humane and plant-based items.
 In addition, the ASPCA has sponsored conferences and gatherings of experts across the country to bring attention to the harms of factory farming, the plight of farmed animals and the potential for a more humane food system.

 With major entities in the agricultural industry funding or influencing much of the research into farming practices and attempting to silence whistleblowers who challenge our food system, there is a critical need for more research into the many negative consequences of factory farming, and its viable alternatives.
-The ASPCA has funded studies of farm animals’ innate needs and preferences, supported clinics working to leverage the law to reign in the abuses of industrial agriculture and sponsored fellowships for journalists bringing a critical eye to these topics.
-Most recently, the ASPCA launched the Fund to End Factory Farming with an inaugural 2022 focus on research and data collection
+The ASPCA has funded studies of farm animals’ innate needs and preferences, supported clinics working to leverage the law to reign in the abuses of industrial agriculture, funded policy reports and recommendations to address drivers of factory farming and sponsored fellowships for journalists bringing a critical eye to these topics.
+Most recently, the ASPCA launched the Fund to End Factory Farming in 2022, which has become an annual grant program.

 Current Grant Opportunities